intrahealth/gofr/docs/working_with_fhir/mcsd.md

 !!! tip "Organizations can have more than hierarchy, but not Locations"
     Organizations are powerful representaions, they can have more than one hierarchy in mCSD.
 (This requires a mCSD extension to the core FHIR spec.)

+* ***mCSD Jurisdictions** are also the pairing of a Location and Organization.
+However, they do not directly provide care, rather than are authoritative entities.

 ## FHIR Healthcare Services and Practitioners